GDevelopApp/GDevelop-examples/examples/snap-object-to-grid/README.md

-Show how to have objects snapped to grids from rectangular to hexagonal.
+Show how to have objects snapped to grids (from simple rectangular grids to more complex ones like a hexagonal grid).